shashank-srikant/data4good/README.md

 ## 4. What do you mean by a _project_ in Python?
 I have written some short example programs.
 Is that enough to participate?

-A project here means you should have spent some time in using programming in Python to accomplish some "interesting" outcome.
+A project here means you should have spent some time in programming in Python to accomplish some "interesting" outcome.

-While
+This example Python program
 ```
 for i in range(10):
   print(i, "\n")
 ```
-uses Python to print 0 to 9 on new lines, it is not really that interesting.
+prints 0 to 9 on new lines, and is not really that interesting.

 We want you to show us what more you have done with Python.
 Examples can include writing Python scripts to automate small tasks on your computer, writing a small game in Python, writing a controller to move around a robot, etc.